patrick-zheng/Help-I-Woke-Up-Ten-Years-Later-This-World-Makes-No-Sense-/README.md

 Alternatively, to run the game on Renpy, go to https://www.renpy.org/ and download the latest version.
 Then, download this GitHub repo and run it as a project in Renpy.

+Made in Renpy.

 Team Big Oh No!

-Members: Darren Tao, Patrick Zheng, YuMeng Liu
+Authors: Darren Tao, Patrick Zheng, YuMeng Liu

 For CodeJam 12